How do I challenge a Will?

 What happens if the Will is declared invalid?

-If you want to challenge a Will then contact our legal helpline for a free initial case assessment and details of No Win, No Fee funding.
+If you want to contest a Will then contact our legal helpline for a free initial 30 minute consultation with an expert in this area of law, along with details of the funding options we offer, including our highly popular No Win, No Fee scheme.